 A fuel filter is used to strain the fuel as it comes out of the fuel tank.
 When it isn’t changed regularly, it can become plugged restricting the amount of fuel flowing through the filter and through the fuel lines.

 I recommend replacing your fuel filter once a year.
-You may have to change it more often if you find you added dirty fuel in your mower or if you use your push mower more than the average homeowner.
+You may have to change it more often if you find you added dirty fuel to your mower or if you use your push mower more than the average homeowner.

 Old fuel and dirt leave deposits that can clog your push mower’s fuel line.

-The function of the carburetor is to regulate the right amount of gas with the right amount of air so your engine can create a combustion.
+The function of the carburetor is to regulate the right amount of gas with the right amount of air so your engine can create combustion.

 Carburetors can get crusty buildup and gummy deposits from using old fuel containing ethanol.
 When the carburetor is not able to regulate fuel in your push mower, your engine will run rough or it may not even start at all.

 If you have an electric start mower, you will have a small battery in your push mower that provides power to the electric starter.
-Charge your battery using a charger plugged into the outlet on your well.
+Charge your battery using a charger plugged into the outlet on your wall.

 Some batteries must be removed to be charged, while others have an outlet that plugs into the wall.